Tencent/CodeAnalysis/doc/en/quickStarted/enhanceDeploy.md

 ```log
 method(head) call fails on error: <urlopen error [Errno 111] Connection refused>
 ```
 - Continue to verify.
 If it is Docker or Docker-Compose deployment method, enter the TCA Client container.
-If it is a remote code deployment, go to the TCA Client machine.
+If it is a source code deployment, go to the TCA Client machine.
 Execute the following command to confirm whether the network is accessible:
 ```bash
 ping <CLS IP or domain name filled in config.ini>
 telnet <CLS IP or domain name filled in config.ini> <corresponding port>